-- the scope, progress, results and costs of research and development for our current and future product candidates, including our ongoing and planned clinical trials for our most advanced product candidates, XTX101 and XTX202, and ongoing preclinical development for our product candidate XTX301; - the scope, prioritization and number of our research and development programs; - the scope, costs, timing and outcome of regulatory review of our product candidates; - the costs of expanding manufacturing capacity through third-party manufacturers and securing manufacturing materials for use in preclinical studies, clinical trials and, for any product candidates for which we receive regulatory approval, use as commercial supply; - our ability to seek, establish and maintain a collaboration to develop XTX101 with a collaborator, including the financial terms and any cost-sharing arrangements of any such collaboration; - the costs and timing of future commercialization activities for any of our product candidates for which we receive regulatory approval; - the amount and timing of revenue, if any, received from commercial sales of any product candidates for which we receive regulatory approval;
+- the scope, progress, results and costs of research and development for our current and future product candidates, including our ongoing and planned clinical trials for our clinical-stage cytokine product candidates, XTX202 and XTX301; - the scope, prioritization and number of our research and development programs; - the scope, costs, timing and outcome of regulatory review of our product candidates; - the costs of expanding manufacturing capacity through third-party manufacturers and securing manufacturing materials for use in preclinical studies, clinical trials and, for any product candidates for which we receive regulatory approval, use as commercial supply; - the costs and timing of future commercialization activities for any of our product candidates for which we receive regulatory approval; - the amount and timing of revenue, if any, received from commercial sales of any product candidates for which we receive regulatory approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims;

-- the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims; - the extent to which we may acquire or in-license other products, product candidates, technologies or intellectual property, as well as the terms of any such arrangements; - the impacts of the COVID-19 pandemic; and - the costs of continuing to expand our operations and operating as a public company.
+- the extent to which we may acquire or in-license other products, product candidates, technologies or intellectual property, as well as the terms of any such arrangements; - our ability to seek, establish and maintain a collaboration to develop XTX101, our mAb product candidate, with a collaborator, including the financial terms and any cost-sharing arrangements of any such collaboration; - the impacts of the COVID-19 pandemic; and - the costs of continuing to expand our operations and operating as a public company.

 Other than the ability to request an additional \$10.0 million term loan under our loan and security agreement with Pacific Western Bank, or PacWest, we currently do not have any committed external sources of funds and adequate additional capital may not be available to us on acceptable terms, or at all.
-In addition, our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions, including as a result of the ongoing COVID-19 pandemic, rising inflation rates, and any disruptions to, or volatility in, the credit and financial markets in the United States and worldwide that have arisen or that may arise from the pandemic or from any geopolitical tensions or trade wars.
-We can give no assurance that we will be able to secure such additional capital to support our operations, or if such funds are available to use, that such additional funding will be sufficient to meet our needs.
+In addition, our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions, including as a result of the ongoing COVID-19 pandemic, rising inflation rates, and any disruptions to, or volatility in, the credit and financial markets in the United States and worldwide that have arisen or that may arise from the COVID-19 pandemic or from any geopolitical tensions or trade wars.
+We can give no assurance that we will be able to secure such additional capital to support our operations, or if such funds are available to us, that such additional funding will be sufficient to meet our needs.